-We were sitting at in the Cafe at the Museum of Modern Art in La Jolla enjoying the best latte in San Diego when my doctor called.
+We were sitting in the Cafe at the Museum of Modern Art in La Jolla (now perminently closed as of 2018), enjoying the best latte in San Diego, when my doctor called.
 This was the call we were waiting for.
-Would I be medically cleared for Thailand or will our last year of planning and dreaming explode and vanish before our very eyes?
-Some would say at least we have trip insurance…..but that was no consolation to our mounting anxiety.
+Would I be medically cleared for Thailand, or would the last year we spent planning and dreaming explode and vanish before our very eyes?
+Some would say that at least we had trip insurance… but that was no consolation to our mounting anxiety.

 Our Thailand trip was conceived during the Adventure Travel Show last March.
-It was supposed to be our first big trip we would document for our blog and try out our new Skyscanner skills.
+It was supposed to be the first big trip we would document for our blog and be able to try out our new Skyscanner skills.
 We didn’t yet realize how many bloggers actually called this country their home.
-No matter, we have a niche that is ours and we were seeing this country our way.
-Not as roaming vagabonds but as corporate travelers on a mission to make the most of our precious holiday.
+No matter, we had a niche that was ours and we were seeing this country our way.
+Not as roaming vagabonds, but as corporate travelers on a mission to make the most of our precious holiday.

-According to our plan, our first stop in country is the Bangkok Conrad.
-We will need a little R&R after a grueling over 24 hours of flying, and besides, how often do we get to stay at the Conrad?
+According to our plan, our first stop on the Thailand trip is the Bangkok Conrad.
+We will need a little R&R after a grueling 24+ hours of flying, and besides, how often do we get to stay at the Conrad?
 Jenn has been a massage therapist for the better part of a decade at many top resorts and spas.
 She is also specifically trained in Thai massage.
 With any luck, this will be the first of many spas she visits in Thailand as a trained reviewer.
-I think I will besatisfied with a full night of sleep to recover from jetlag.
-After all, we have a busy week ahead.
+I think I will besatisfied with a full night of sleep to recover from the jetlag.
+After all, we will have a busy week ahead.

-In the morning we’ll be picked up by Grasshopper Tours for a four-day bike tour down the coast.
-We love biking and these guys ranked higher on all the reviews and were local.
+In the morning, we’ll be picked up by Grasshopper Tours for a four-day bike tour down the coast.
+We love biking, and these guys ranked highly in all the reviews and were local.
 That sold us.
-We planned approximately 30-50 miles a day of amazingly beautiful scenery.
-We were surprised when we saw the itinerary of luxury resorts every night.
+We have planned approximately 30-50 miles a day of amazingly beautiful scenery, and we were surprised when we saw the itinerary of luxury resorts every night.

 Khao Sok is high up in the southern jungles of Thailand.
-We are staying in treehouses then have a couple of days of glamping, elephants, and kayaking.
+We will be staying in treehouses and then have a couple of days of glamping, elephants, and kayaking.
 This tour is special because we can stay inside of the park and play with the elephants at the Elephant Hills Sanctuary.
-This is also the part of the trip where our malaria medicine needs to be in place just in case as it’s a hot zone, as per the CDC we were told at the travel clinic we went to for immunizations prior to our trip.
+This is also the part of the trip where our malaria medicine needs to be in place, just in case as it’s a hot zone – as per the CDC guidelines we were told at the travel clinic where we wentfor immunizations in preparation for our trip.

-The next stop of our dream trip was going to be Phuket Town overnight, then Koh Phi Phi for our 2nd scuba location.
-From there we will make our way to Railay beach for some R&R, snorkeling, hiking to the phallus cave and an island tour awaits us there.
-This will be the most expensive stay of our trip (only because of the deal we got at the Conrad) but the Railay Bay Resort and Spa looks like it has a pretty sweet beach set up, at least from the website.
+The next stop of our dream Thailand trip is going to be overnight in Phuket Town, then Koh Phi Phi for our 2nd scuba location.
+From there we will make our way to Railay beach for some R&R, snorkeling, hiking to the phallus cave, and an island tour that awaits us there.
+This will be the most expensive stay of our trip (only because of the deal we got for the Conrad) but the Railay Bay Resort and Spa looks like it has a pretty sweet beach set-up, at least from the website.

 After our fill of island time, we will catch a combo of a long-tail boat and land transportation to the Krabi airport to fly to the northern jungles of Chiang Mai.
 There we plan to experience the canopy tours with Flight of the Gibbons and soak in the culture.
-The plan for Christmas is to spend it hopefully exploring Thai Temples.
-Jesus is denominational but not Kris Kringle.
+The plan for Christmas is to, hopefully, spend it exploring Thai Temples.
+Jesus is denominational, but Kris Kringle is not.

-Our trip will be 3⁄4 done by the time we would have flown back to Bangkok.
-Hopefully, we’ll be savvy enough for the big city by now.
-More biking adventures await with our stay at the Old Capital Bike Inn and possibly a bike tour of Ayutthaya.
+Our Thailand trip will be 3⁄4 done by the time we fly back to Bangkok.
+Hopefully, we’ll be savvy enough for the big city by then.
+More biking adventures await with our stay at the Old Capital Bike Inn, and possibly a bike tour of Ayutthaya.
 Cycling seems like the perfect way to extend our reach and see parts of the old capital that one usually can’t walk to.

 There it is.
-The trip of our dreams and this call could derail it all.
-I stepped outside in hopes of more quiet so I could listen to my doctor speak.
+The trip of our dreams – and this call could derail it all.
+I stepped outside in hopes of finding some more quiet so I could listen to my doctor speak.

-I discovered the cafeteria had monster drinks and the vending machines have Doritos.
-I would dope up on caffeine until I could feel my heart palpating and take the edge off with a dose of salt.
-My PSA was spiked and I am sure my kidneys are pissed off.
+I discovered the cafeteria had Monster Energy drinks and the vending machines had Doritos.
+I would dope up on caffeine until I could feel my heart palpating, and then take the edge off with a dose of salt.
+My PSA was spiked and I am sure my kidneys were pissed off.
 I just needed to power through this and I could relax in Thailand.

-Who in their right mind would take a month vacation now, but it had been on the books forever.
-Even Jenn, in an unprecedented effort due to working in the hospitality industry, managed for the 1st time ever to get the entire month of December including Christmas off!
-Nothing was going to stop us…… Except for deep vein thrombosis.
+Who in their right mind would take a month vacation at this point?
+But it had been on the books forever.
+Even Jenn, in an unprecedented effort due to working in the hospitality industry, managed for the 1st time ever to get the entire month of December off – including Christmas!
+Nothing was going to stop us… Except for deep vein thrombosis.

-Flashback about a week and a half before, I red-eyed to Baltimore the day after our cruise to visit John Hopkins and then flew down to a power meeting in DC.
-7 am the next day flew from DC to Tucson for two days of meetings.
-I thought I pulled the hell week off.
-My body had other plans.
+Flashback to about a week and a half before: I had red-eyed to Baltimore the day after our cruise to visit Johns Hopkins, and then flew down for a power meeting in DC.
+7 am the next day, I flew from DC to Tucson for two days of meetings.
+I thought I had pulled off the week from hell.
+But my body had other plans.

 Monday in the cubicle didn’t do me any favors.
 The soreness and inflammation had translated down to my foot along the vascular column.
 By Wednesday, we were heading into urgent care.

 The doctor was worried too.
 He scheduled me for an ultrasound.
 Actually, he sent a request for an ultrasound to the imaging lab.
-It was 30 minutes to closing the day before Thanksgiving.
-We had to have the medical assistant call in the order and schedule.
-The only opening was in Orange county the day before we left for Thailand….certainly sub-optimal.
+It was 30 minutes to closing the day before Thanksgiving, so we had to have the medical assistant call in the order and schedule.
+The only opening was in Orange County the day before we left for Thailand… certainly sub-optimal.

-The doctor said I should move a bit so I went for a 30-mile ride each day between the heat and elevation.
-What cognitive dissonance I was having…. touch and go for travel, but yet, I felt can still ride.
-Of course, I was on full stroke alert looking for blood clots on the loose.
+The doctor said I should move a bit, so I went for a 30-mile ride each day between the heat and elevation.
+What cognitive dissonance I was having… touch-and-go for travel, but yet, I felt I could still ride.
+Of course, I was on full stroke alert, looking for blood clots on the loose.

 Stay tuned over the next few weeks to follow our adventures in Thailand, we can’t wait to share them with you 🙂